-Peel the zest from the lemons and cut into thin 1-inch strips.
-Place them in a saucepan with enough water to cover, bring to boil and simmer for 10 minutes.
+1. Peel zest off lemons and cut into thin 1-inch strips.
+Place them in a saucepan with enough water to cover; bring to boil and simmer for 10 minutes.
 Drain and return zest to saucepan.

-Juice your 4 lemons and add the juice and pinch of salt to the saucepan.
-Allow to cool slightly, then pour the mixture into pudding glasses or small bowls and chill in the refrigerator overnight until set.
-Serve with a dollop of the remaining cream and garnish with the zest pieces.
+4. Juice your 4 lemons; add juice and pinch of salt to the saucepan.
+Allow to cool slightly, then pour mixture into pudding glasses or small bowls and chill in refrigerator overnight until set.
+Serve with a dollop of the remaining cream and garnish with zest pieces.

 Choco Bread Pudding